Home » Recipes » Breakfast » Mixed Berry Hand Pies

 Ingredients for making puff pastry hand pies with berry jam

-• Vanilla Bean Paste – I love the pretty speckles created by vanilla bean paste (or the scrapings of one vanilla pod), but a good-quality vanilla extract will also work.
+• Vanilla Bean Paste – I love the pretty speckles created by vanilla bean paste (or the scrapings of one vanilla pod), but a good-quality vanilla extract will achieve the same result.
+Avoid cheap supermarket flavorings; these are mostly water or alcohol and lack the flavor of real vanilla bean paste.

-• Gel Food Coloring – I tinted my glaze with Chefmaster’s Neon Brite Purple gel coloring.
-You can use any color you’d like, or skip the food coloring for a natural white color.
+• Gel Food Coloring – I tinted my glaze with Chefmaster’s Neon Brite Purple gel coloring for bright, berry-toned visual appeal.
+You can use any color you’d like, or skip the food coloring for a natural white shade.

 Mixed berry hand pie on a plate with purple flowers